brittanyrw/emojiscreen/README.md

 For more advanced ways to contribute, see the repo Issues.
 If you want to work on one of the features but aren't sure where to start, write a comment and I will be happy to help you out or get you started.

 Read below for a detailed overview and walkthrough on how to add an `Emoji Card` to this project.
-First time pull-requests are encouraged.
+First time pull-requests are encouraged and you can make multiple pull requests if you desire.
 If you run into trouble, feel free to create an Issue!

 ## Movie, TV Show and Musical Examples